ikz87/dots-2.0/README.md

 And that's it, this will make all your Gtk applications follow the colorscheme extracted from your wallpaper.

   <br></br>
-If you had previously installed this rice, I'd advice you reinstall and then probably delete the following folders and its contents:
+If you had previously installed this rice, I'd advice you reinstall and then probably delete the following folders and their contents:
 - `~/Documents/Sounds`
 - `~/Pictures/Important`
 - `~/Pictures/Wallpapers`